Thursday, March 21, 2013

 March 21st, 2013

-The boat hardly needed any prep and she was easily ready to get underway.
-All I really had to do was start her engine and spray down the inside to rid all the dirt that accumulated inside her.
-After she passed my inspection, I just had to hunt my boys down and prepare them for voyage.
+The boat hardly needed any prep, and she was quickly ready to get underway.
+All I had to do was start her engine and spray down the inside to rid all the dirt that accumulated inside her.
+After she passed my inspection, I had to hunt my boys down and prepare them for the voyage.

 This should be easy- I thought to myself as I walked into the house through the front door.